lanl/bueno/examples/build-and-run/README.md

 ## Run
-Instead of simply instructing bueno to execute our run script as we have in the past, we will be providing bueno with a container image to work with.
+Instead of simply instructing bueno to execute our run script as we have in the past, we will provide bueno with a container image to work with.
 ```
 bueno run --do-not-stage -i nbody-img -p build-and-run.py
 ```

 If successful, the terminal will fill with output from the containerized application.
-If however, you encountered some errors, try following the workaround outlined in the following tip.
+If you encountered some errors, try following the workarounds outlined in the following tip.

 > Tip: If you encountered an error similar to this:
 > ```